The Commonplace

 0.24

 Interoperability and ethical‑by‑design requirements influence vendor lock‑in, competition, and the emergence of platform providers in markets for public‑sector AI solutions.
-Market Structure mixed medium market structure indicators (vendor lock‑in, competition, platform emergence)
+Market Structure mixed market structure indicators (vendor lock‑in, competition, platform emergence)

 n=103